- SEPA Member States

 - SEPA Transfers Explained

-List of countries within the SEPA zone
+List of member states within the SEPA zone

 For Republic of Ireland (ROI) customers, an International (Non SEPA) Transfer (formerly known as ‘International Transfer’) is used for euro transfers to non SEPA zone countries (e.g. Euro to China) and foreign currency payments (e.g. USD to USA or Sterling to the UK).